MacLake/djangocms-blog/docs/features/permalinks.rst

 * Category: ``CATEGORY/SLUG``
 * Just slug: ``SLUG``

-As all the styles are loaded in the urlconf, the latter two does not allow to have CMS pages beneath the page the blog is attached to.
+As all the styles are loaded in the urlconf, the latter two do not allow to have CMS pages beneath the page the blog is attached to.
 If you want to do this, you have to override the default urlconfs by setting something like the following in the project settings: